schitresh/dsa/m1_analysis/t3_analysing_complexity.md

   - For example, a linear loop nested within a linear loop
 - Polynomial: O(n^k)
 - Exponential: O(2^n)
-  - Running tinme doubles with each addition to the input data set
+  - Running time doubles with each addition to the input data set
   - For example, generating all subsets of a set
 - Factorial: O(n!)